How to cite a website in APA Style

 Frequently asked questions about APA Style citations

-When citing a web page or online article in APA Style, the in-text citation consists of the author’s last name and year of publication.
+When citing a webpage or online article, the APA in-text citation consists of the author’s last name and year of publication.
 For example: (Worland & Williams, 2015).
 Note that the author can also be an organization.
 For example: (American Psychological Association, 2019).

 (Caulfield, 2019, Linking section, para.
 1).